-- does not have any event qualifier except for the event qualifiers that match those specified at the Event injection point.
+- · has an event parameter to which the event object is assignable, and - does not have any event qualifier except for the event qualifiers that match those specified at the Event injection point.

 The downside of annotating the injection point is that we can't specify the qualifier dynamically.
 CDI lets us obtain a qualifier instance by subclassing the helper class AnnotationLiteral.
 That way, we can pass the qualifier to the select() method of Event.